 The street dancing happens during the 4th weekend of October.
 This will already be the permanent schedule of the highlights as declared by the city.
 The Saturday for that 4th weekend will be for the street dance competition for the School Category while the Sunday is for the Open Category.

 MASSKARA FESTIVAL COSTUME AND MASK EXHIBIT

 A display of the current Festival Costume is made on Display at Robinsons Place, Bacolod City.
 This is where the Best in Costume selection is being held.
-It would be great to visit the exhibit to see up close the intricacy of the costumes, the details of the masks and humongous headdress of each competing group for the year.
+It would be great to visit the exhibit to see up close the intricacy of the costumes, the details of the masks, and the humongous headdresses of each competing group for the year.

 The Electric Masskara is a unique component of the festival.
-It is held during night time and usually held along Lacson Street.
+It is held during nighttime and is usually held along Lacson Street.
 In this event, you will see masskara dancers in their lighted Masskara Costumes and masks.

-The search for the festival queen is one event which you should visit while visiting the City of Smile.
+The search for the festival queen is one event that you should visit while visiting the City of Smile.

-I’m sure that most travelers would want to maximize their visit in the City of Smiles, especially for first timers.
+I’m sure that most travelers would want to maximize their visit to the City of Smiles, especially for first-timers.
 Of course, with the price of your airfare, you would want of course to get the most of this trip.
-This 2017 Negros Occidental is the 2nd most visited place by the domestic tourists according to Tourism statistics.
+This 2017 Negros Occidental is the 2nd most visited place by domestic tourists according to Tourism statistics.
 So you might want as well to discover why many people visit this part of the country.

-The Street Dancing and Arena Dance Competition happen during the weekend (Saturday and Sunday).
+The Street Dancing and Arena Dance Competition happens during the weekend (Saturday and Sunday).
 I suggest allotting 3 or more days to discover more about Bacolod City and Negros Occidental.